 I enjoyed working at the center so much that after my Fulbright ended I decided to stay in Venezuela and work at the center to teach English there, as well as to work on integrating project-based learning in to the ESL (English as a second language) classroom.
 I also created the cirriculum for an afterschool program we were trying to implement at the center.
 I have co-created a Teacher Training program at the center and currently do projects and activities with the ACCESS program there- an English scholarship program for underpriviledged adolescents.

 I have also taught English in Guanajuato, Mexico and Huanchaco, Peru.
 I am an avid traveler and have been to six continents and over thirty-five countries.
 I love learning about new cultures and how people communicate through language, which is why I enjoy teaching English!
 I think learning English online is a great way to connect to people from around the world and to improve your language by speaking with a Native speaker.

 I have been teaching English for eight years, with a mix of tutoring, teaching in the classroom and online teaching.
 During the past four years, I have taught English as a second language to youth, adolescents and also adults, all with varied English levels.
 I have taught beginners, intermediate and advanced classes.
-In Venezuela, I work at a Binational Center (CEVAM) in Merida, Venezuela, so I teach both English and introduce American culture in to the classroom.
+In Venezuela, I worked at a Binational Center (CEVAM) in Merida, Venezuela, so I taught both English and introduced American culture into the classroom.
 I also have been teaching TOEFL classes for the past two years, have prepared students for the GRE, and have helped students get ready to study abroad.